ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/10-Threat-Intelligence.md

 ---

-# ➡️ Next Phase
+# Next Phase

-Continue to **Phase 11 – MITRE ATT&CK Mapping** to map the observed attacker behavior to the MITRE ATT&CK Enterprise framework and identify the tactics and techniques used throughout the phishing campaign.
+Continue to **Phase 11 – MITRE ATT&CK Mapping** to map the observed attacker behavior to the MITRE ATT&CK Enterprise Framework and identify the tactics and techniques used throughout the phishing campaign.